jeff-adkisson/swe-3643-fall-2024-homework/homework-2/csharp/Homework2/README.md

 1. Branch Analysis: Converted a pseudocode algorithm into a graph for comprehensive testing.
 2. Code Implementation: Translated the pseudocode into executable code.
 3. Unit Testing: Wrote unit tests to ensure 100% coverage, using various assertions.
-4. Coverage Analysis: Conducted coverage testing to ensure all branches are fully tested.
+4. Coverage Analysis: Conducted coverage testing to ensure all branches are thoroughly tested.
 5. Standard Deviation Interpretation: Added method and parameterized tests.

 Please refer to the README for detailed instructions and implementation.